javanna/elasticsearch-river-solr/README.md

 The Solr River plugin allows to import data from [Apache Solr](http://lucene.apache.org/solr) to [elasticsearch](http://www.elasticsearch.org).

-In order to install the plugin, simply run: `bin/plugin install river-solr -url http://www.javanna.net/downloads/elasticsearch-river-solr-1.0.1.zip`.
+In order to install the latest version of the plugin, simply run: `bin/plugin install river-solr -url http://bit.ly/15cCMIB`.
+You can copy paste the url of a specific version from the table below, depending on the elasticsearch version you're running.

 Versions